VelocityVMM/Velocity/docs/APISPEC-1.0.md

 }
 ```

-The `uid` field is optional and allows `usermanager` to look up group membership of other users
+The `uid` field is optional and allows `usermanagers` to look up group membership of other users

 **Response:**